amalgam8/a8ctl/notes.md

 Create one or more routing or action rules described by the [Rules DSL](https://www.amalgam8.io/docs/control-plane/controller/rules-dsl/) in the specified JSON or YAML file.
-If the value of the -f argument is a single dash character (`-f -`) or no -f argument is specified, the Rules DSL is read from stdin.
+If the value of the -f argument is a single dash character (`-f -`) or no -f option is specified, the Rules DSL is read from stdin.

 #### rule-delete